CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

       5) state change rates for RAS
 17) HMM analysis to determine orientational states of the protein
       1) They found RAS is generally in two metastable states in the macro model and three states in the micro model
-18) Hyperparameter optimization (HPO) and data augmentation (rotations) on the variational autoencoder (VAE) model to work for the data for the particular biological system
+18) Hyperparameter optimization and data augmentation (rotations) on the variational autoencoder model to work for the data for the particular biological system
-19) Use MemSurfer to perform basic analysis of membrane simulations (e.g., local areal densities) in preparation for creating a macro model from CG MD data
+19) MemSurfer to perform basic analysis of membrane simulations (such as local areal densities) in preparation for creating a macro model from CG MD data

 ## User Community:
 Experienced data scientists, computational scientists, artificial intelligence researchers, clinical researchers, and all researchers dealing with sensitive data assets.

 ## Reference:
-Refer to this [publication](https://www.researchsquare.com/article/rs-50842/v1) for more details.
+For more details, refer to this [publication](https://www.researchsquare.com/article/rs-50842/v1).

 ## License:

-The Pilot 2 team licensed this work under a CC BY 4.0 License.
+The Pilot 2 team released MuMMI under a Creative Commons BY 4.0 License.

 ## Authors:
 | Name | Organization | ID |